1. Who should get the flu shot?

 The flu shot does not contain the live virus

-Some people might get mild flu like symptoms such as a mild fever, fatigue and muscle aches because of your body’s response to the vaccine
+Some people might get mild flu like symptoms such as a mild fever, fatigue and muscle aches.
+This is your body building protection.

-Common side effects are soreness, redness and swelling at the site the flu shot was administered
+Common side effects: soreness, redness and swelling at the site the flu shot was given

 Let your health care provider know if you are experiencing any abnormal reactions such as faintness, difficulty breathing or tightness in your chest